 Doctors treat severe cases of cannabinoid hyperemesis syndrome in hospitals.
 You’ll stay inside the facility until you stop vomiting and can eat food without a tube.

-If you know marijuana is causing your symptoms but are unable to quit, it’s a sign you need help.
-A comprehensive treatment program can help to stabilize your body physically and support you as you quit marijuana use.
+If you know marijuana is causing your symptoms but are unable to quit, it’s a sign you need marijuana detox and marijuana addiction treatment.
+A comprehensive treatment program can help you address the underlying issues that cause your marijuana abuse, help you build coping skills and relapse prevention strategies, and help build a foundation for long-term recovery.
 You’ll be able to embrace a better future where you are free of the debilitating symptoms of CHS.

 Cannabinoid Hyperemesis Syndrome FAQs